Anna Sloan: Career

 Sloan played third for Eve Muirhead's junior rink, winning the 2009 World Junior Curling Championships for Scotland.
 In 2010, she won a silver medal at the European Championships as alternate to the Muirhead rink.
 At the same time, Sloan skipped her own ladies rink and defeated Muirhead's separate ladies rink en route to the 2011 Scottish Championships, defeating Hannah Fleming in the final.
 Before representing Scotland at her first World Championship, she won a second World Junior Championship playing third for the Muirhead junior rink.
 Two weeks later at the World Championships, she skipped Scotland to a ninth-place finish.
 In addition, Sloan has skipped Great Britain to gold medals at the 2009 European Youth Olympic Winter Festival and the 2011 Winter Universiade.

 Since the 2011–2012 season, Sloan has played third for the Muirhead rink, winning the 2011 European Championships and 2013 World Championships, Scotland's first world title in the women's event since 2002.
 They are also the 2012 and 2013 European silver medallists.
 The 2013 Scottish world champion team of Muirhead, Sloan, Vicki Adams (second) and Claire Hamilton (lead) were selected to represent Great Britain at the 2014 Winter Olympics, where they won the bronze medal.
 At the 2018 Winter Olympics in Pyeongchang, with Sochi alternate Lauren Gray replacing Hamilton in lead, the team finished fourth.
 She decided to take a break from curling following the 2017-2018 season.
+Since taking a break from competitive sport she has pursued a career as a motivational speaker.